mizunt1/mnist_from_scratch/README.md

 # mnist from scratch
 This repository contains code to categorise a set of mnist jpegs in to their 10 categories using a neural network.
 The code is written in python.
 Its dependencies are numpy for mathematical functions such as np.exp() and h5py for outputting checkpointing.

 This project to explore the mathematical foundations of back-propagation and gradient descent.
-The mathematics used in the code can be summarised by four equations which can be found on [Michael Nielsens blog](http://neuralnetworksanddeeplearning.com/chap2.html)
+The mathematics used in the code can be summarised by four equations which can be found on [Michael Nielsens blog](http://neuralnetworksanddeeplearning.com/chap2.html).

 ![equations](/images/tikz21.png?raw=true)

+## Setting up

 create a virtual environment for the project, and install numpy and h5py.